 Rapid Review: Kawasaki Disease

-- Patient will be a child < 4 years old
+- Patient is a child

 - With a history of high fever for 5 days

 - Conjunctivitis, rash, adenopathy, strawberry tongue, hand/feet edema, fever

 - Treatment is IVIG + aspirin